ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 <!-- talk about the prompt for zero-shot -->
-In the **zero-shot set-up**, I completely ignore the training and development sets and include test set examples in the prompt.
+In the **zero-shot set-up**, I completely ignore the training and development sets and include test set examples into the prompt.
 Then, I send this prompt to GPT-3 and parse the results.
-Finally, I treat whatever it returns as its predictions and compare them with the gold-annotated test data.
+Finally, I treat whatever it returns as its predictions and compare them with the gold-standard test data.

 ![](/assets/png/argument-mining/zeroshot.png){:width="500px"}
 {:style="text-align: center;"}

-I formatted the prompt like the one below:
+I formatted the prompt like this:

 ```
 Determine whether the text is a supporting argument (Argument_for),